tuantruong2206/abc-icommerce-config-repo/README.md

     password: password
     datadir:jdbc:h2:./data/shopping-cart-service
     ```
-    - you can verify and see above services
+    - Then you can verify data
-- API play around:
+- API played around:
     - Please strictly follow above scenario to play around with the system.
 Here below is API detail:
     -  Inventory service: I did data validation on this service, global exception handling as well as auditing, there is also have jacoco report at ./target/site/jacoco/index.html if you run mvn clean install
         - CRUD and data validation check as below: